docarray/docarray/README.md

 - :chains: DocArray data can be sent as JSON over **HTTP** or as **Protobuf** over **gRPC**

-> :bulb: **Where are you coming from?** Depending on your use case and background, there are different was to "get" DocArray.
+> :bulb: **Where are you coming from?** Depending on your use case and background, there are different ways to "get" DocArray.
-> You can navigate to the following section for an explanation that should fit your mindest:
+> You can navigate to the following section for an explanation that should fit your mindset:
+>
 > - [Coming from pure PyTorch or TensorFlow](#coming-from-pytorch)
 > - [Coming from Pydantic](#coming-from-pydantic)
 > - [Coming from FastAPI](#coming-from-fastapi)